SummerSlam (2013): Storylines

-On the July 8 episode of Raw, after Kane defeated Christian, The Wyatt Family (Bray Wyatt, Luke Harper and Erick Rowan) attacked Kane, removing him from competing at the Money in the Bank ladder match for the WWE Championship contract.
+On the July 8 episode of Raw, after Kane defeated Christian, The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) attacked Kane, removing him from competing at the Money in the Bank ladder match for the WWE Championship contract.
 The Wyatt Family attacked Kane again three weeks later on Raw, after losing to Daniel Bryan.
 A week later on Raw, after Harper and Rowan defeated Tons of Funk (Brodus Clay and Tensai), Kane announced that he would face Bray Wyatt in a Ring of Fire match at SummerSlam.

 On the August 12 episode of Raw, as a result of their feud stemming from starring on Total Divas, Natalya challenged Brie Bella to a match at the pay-per-view, which she accepted by slapping Natalya's face.
-Natalya also announced that The Funkadactyls (Naomi and Cameron) will be in her corner because Eva Marie has aligned herself with The Bella Twins.
+Natalya also announced that The Funkadactyls (Naomi and Cameron) will be in her corner because Eva Marie has aligned herself with The Bella Twins (Brie and Nikki Bella).

 Also on the August 12 episode of Raw, Rob Van Dam won a 20-man battle royal (lastly eliminating Mark Henry) to challenge Dean Ambrose for the United States Championship at the SummerSlam Kickoff Show, one hour before the pay-per-view broadcast.

 Event

 Pre-show

-During the SummerSlam Kickoff pre-show, Dean Ambrose defended the WWE United States Championship against Rob Van Dam.
+During the SummerSlam Kickoff pre-show, Dean Ambrose defended the United States Championship against Rob Van Dam.
 The match was streamed live on WWE.com, the WWE app, and various social sites.
-In the end, Van Dam executed a Five Star Frog Splash on Ambrose but Roman Reigns interfered and attacked Van Dam with a Spear, meaning Van Dam won by disqualification.
+In the end, Van Dam executed a Five Star Frog Splash on Ambrose, but Roman Reigns interfered and attacked Van Dam with a Spear, meaning Van Dam won by disqualification.